Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 ---
 layout: post
-title: Cloud BD Cheatsheet
+title: Cloud Architecture BD Cheat Sheet
 ---

-# Cloud Architecture Cheat Sheet

 This cheat sheet goes over key terms and concepts in cloud architecture that are important to be aware of in order to discuss it.